linode/docs/docs/applications/configuration-management/create-a-salt-execution-module/index.md

             16.7
 {{< /output >}}

-Congratulations, you've successfully created and installed a Salt execution module.
+You have now successfully created and installed a Salt execution module.